,

 Read my affiliate policy.

-Wellness Mama » Blog » Recipes » Condiment Recipes » Zesty Italian Dressing and Marinade Recipe
+Wellness Mama » Blog » Recipes » Homemade Italian Dressing and Marinade Recipe

 I have a bit of a love affair with salad dressings, and Italian dressing is no exception.
-In fact before my switch to healthier foods, ranch was about all that got me to eat raw broccoli.
+Before my switch to healthier foods, ranch was about all that got me to eat raw broccoli.
 Thankfully my journey to real food brought me to love all kinds of salads even without a lot of dressing.

-Not a lot of dressing is needed when it’s freshly homemade and chock-full of herbs and spices.
+A green salad doesn’t need much dressing when it’s freshly homemade and full of dried herbs and spices.
 A simple homemade dressing takes an ordinary salad to a completely different level.

 And it’s worth it from a health perspective too.
-Most store-bought salad dressings contain dangerous vegetable oils (high in omega-6, which we already get too much of in the American diet) and additives like MSG and carrageenan.
+Most store-bought dressings have dangerous vegetable oils (high in omega-6, which we already get too much of in the American diet), MSG, and preservatives.

-Homemade dressing only takes 2 or 3 minutes to mix up, contains healthy, real ingredients like olive oil, real garlic, and spices, and stores well for weeks at a time.
-It’s a win win!
+Homemade Italian dressing only takes 2 or 3 minutes to mix up.
+Plus it has healthy, real ingredients like olive oil, fresh garlic, and dried or fresh herbs.
+I also love that it stores well for weeks at a time.
+It’s a win-win!

-This homemade salad dressing is one of my favorites because it not only makes a great addition to almost any salad, but it also serves as a simple marinade for almost any kind of meat.
+This homemade salad dressing is one of my favorite vinaigrettes.
+It not only makes a great addition to almost any salad, but it also serves as a simple marinade for most meats.
 And not just meat… marinate fresh vegetables for an hour or two and then grill them!
-The smoky flavors of the grill and the herbal flavors in the dressing combine perfectly for a really complex flavor blend.
+The smoky flavors of the grill and the herbal flavors in the dressing combine perfectly for a complex flavor blend.

-I love this dressing tossed on a big salad with some leftover chicken for a quick lunch, or as a ranch alternative for dipping raw veggies.
+I love using leftover dressing on a big salad with some chicken for a quick lunch or as a condiment alternative for dipping raw veggies.
 The healthy oils give an energy boost and the flavor is amazing!
+You can also use it to make Italian pasta salad along with some black olives, parmesan cheese, and red pepper flakes for delicious Mediterranean flavors.

 Not an Italian dressing fan?
-You can also check out six more of my favorite DIY alternatives to conventional salad dressings in this post.
+You can also check out more of my favorite DIY alternatives to bottled dressing in this post.

 How to Make and Store Homemade Italian Dressing

-This dressing will last approximately 2 weeks in the fridge, but I highly suggest making it in small amounts as needed as the flavor is definitely the best in the first few days.
+This dressing will last about 2 weeks in the fridge, but I highly suggest making it in small amounts as needed as the flavor is definitely the best in the first few days.
+Sometimes I’ll double the batch if I’m making it for a crowd.

-They make shaker bottles for homemade dressing, but my advice is to stick to a glass mason jar.
+They make shaker bottles for homemade dressing, but I prefer a glass mason jar.
 I love these tops to give any mason jar a pour spout.

 Homemade Italian Dressing Recipe

-A better-for-you version of Italian dressing without the highly processed vegetable oils!
+A better-for-you Italian salad dressing recipe without the highly processed vegetable oils!
+This also works well as a marinade.

 Prep Time 5 minutes